devaniljr/events_rails/README.md

 # EVENT RAILS

-This was a course created during Pragmatic Studio training.
+This was a project created during Pragmatic Studio training.
 The objective was to learn the main concepts of Ruby on Rails by creating an event logging application.

 ### Demo: https://event-rails-dev.herokuapp.com/